-Lease of an approximately 10,600 square foot to-be-constructed building on a site located at west of 4555 North Expressway 77/83, Brownsville, Cameron County, Texas, from The Hernandez Foundation, or a related entity, for mission use, including academic uses related to the U. T. Rio Grande Valley's Hospitality and Tourism Management Program of the Robert C. Vackar College of Business and Entrepreneurship.
+Description: Lease of an approximately 10,600 square foot to-be- constructed building on a site located at west of 4555 North Expressway 77/83, Brownsville, Cameron County, Texas, from The Hernandez Foundation, or a related entity, for mission use, including academic uses related to the U. T. Rio Grande Valley's Hospitality and Tourism Management Program of the Robert C. Vackar College of Business and Entrepreneurship.
 The single-story facility will contain a test kitchen, restrooms/locker rooms, offices, multi-purpose classrooms and related parking.
 It is located adjacent to a proposed 138-key Hyatt Place Hotel and Conference Center.
 The Lessor is providing the facility fully improved to the institution's requirements.

-The facility will be a site for instruction and practical experience regarding the management and operation of hospitality facilities and other instruction; there will be a separate affiliation agreement covering such matters.

-Lessor: Hernandez Foundation, a Texas non-profit corporation, or a related entity completes the construction of the project and continues for 10 years, plus two 10-year renewal options.
+The facility will be a site for instruction and practical experience regarding the management and operation of hospitality facilities and other instruction: there will be a hospitality facilities and other instruction; there will be a separate affiliation agreement covering such matters.
+Lessor: Hernandez Foundation, a Texas non-profit corporation, or a related entity Term: The term commences on the date that Lessor substantially completes the construction of the project and continues for 10 years, plus two 10-year renewal options.
 The estimated commencement date is in early 2021.

-Term: The term commences on the date that Lessor substantially square foot, estimated at \$275,600 annually.
+Lease Cost: The base rent during the initial term will be \$26.00 per square foot, estimated at \$275,600 annually.
 Base rent for each of the renewal option periods will be the then-prevailing market rental rate.
 The lease will be a net lease, with all operating expenses paid by Lessee.
 Operating expenses are projected to be \$128,000 in the initial lease year; in addition, property taxes in the initial lease year of approximately \$110,000 may be assessed against the property.
-The total lease cost over the initial 10-year term will be approximately \$1,909,540 in base rent and
+The total lease cost over the initial 10-year term will be approximately \$1,909,540 in base rent and \$2,760,000 in estimated operating expenses and property taxes.

-Lease Cost: The base rent during the initial term will be \$26.00 per

-\$2,760,000 in estimated operating expenses and property taxes.
 Over the 30 years of the initial lease term and both extension terms, the total cost of base rent, operating expenses, and taxes is estimated at roughly \$20,000,000.

-Lease costs are not to exceed fair market value as determined by independent appraisals; appraisals confidential pursuant to Texas Education Code
+Lease costs are not to exceed fair market value as determined by independent appraisals; appraisals confidential pursuant to Texas Education Code Section 51.951.

-Section 51.951.

-Purchase Right:

-Beginning on the third anniversary of the term, U. T. Rio Grande Valley will have the right to purchase the property at a price established as fair market value by independent appraisal.
+Purchase Right: Beginning on the third anniversary of the term, U. T. Rio Grande Valley will have the right to purchase the property at a price established as fair market value by independent appraisal.
 In addition, the institution will have an ongoing right of first refusal should Lessor enter into an agreement to sell the property.